elastic/ecs/rfcs/text/0048-fileorigin-fields.md

-file.origin_referrer_url | keyword | The URL of the webpage that linked to the file. file.origin_url | keyword | The URL where the file is hosted. file.zone_identifier | short | Numerical identifier that indicates the security zone of a file's origin. process.origin_referrer_url | keyword | The URL of the webpage that linked to the file. process.origin_url | keyword | The URL where the file is hosted. process.zone_identifier | short | Numerical identifier that indicates the security zone of a file's origin. dll.origin_referrer_url | keyword | The URL of the webpage that linked to the file. dll.origin_url | keyword | The URL where the file is hosted. dll.zone_identifier | short | Numerical identifier that indicates the security zone of a file's origin.
+file.origin_referrer_url | keyword | The URL of the webpage that linked to the file. file.origin_url | keyword | The URL where the file is hosted. file.zone_identifier | short | Numerical identifier that indicates the security zone of a file's origin. process.origin_referrer_url | keyword | The URL of the webpage that linked to the process's executable file. process.origin_url | keyword | The URL where the process's executable file is hosted. process.zone_identifier | short | Numerical identifier that indicates the security zone of the executable file's origin. dll.origin_referrer_url | keyword | The URL of the webpage that linked to the dll file. dll.origin_url | keyword | The URL where the dll file is hosted. dll.zone_identifier | short | Numerical identifier that indicates the security zone of the dll file's origin.

 <!--
 Stage 2: Add or update all remaining field definitions.
 The list should now be exhaustive.
 The goal here is to validate the technical details of all remaining fields and to provide a basis for releasing these field definitions as beta in the schema.
 Use GitHub code blocks with yml syntax formatting, and add them to the corresponding RFC folder.